Debug your first AGL application

 Two debugging models are supported:

-XDS remote debugging requiring an XDS server and allowing cross debug your application.
+XDS remote debugging requiring an XDS agent/server setup and that allows you to cross debug your application.

-By default XDS remote debug is used and you need to define
+By default XDS debug model is used and you need to define

 variable to use native gdb debug mode instead.

 xds-gdb configuration is defined by variables (see listed below).

 - or by setting variables within a gdb ini file (see details below),

 - or a “user” config file located in following directory (first found is taken):